-- Cooking tools: A pot, the tour guide may cook for you a special soup made by plants in the jungle.
+- Cooking tools: A pot, the tour guide may cook for you a special soup made from plants in the jungle.
 Chopsticks, folks if you don’t want to use your hands picking foods.

 A Long Long Way to the Spot

 Bu Gia Map National Park is about 240km away from Ho Chi Minh City.
 Hence, it will be ideal if you can go early in the morning, the weather is better for a long way.
-Our team started at 6 am and tried to meet the tour guide at 1 pm.
-Unfortunately, we have lost about 50km so it was late when we arrived, and were more tired.
-‘Can you image of a bad road with red dirt and a lot of potholes?’, it was how I found in the wrong road.
+Our team started at 6 a.m. and tried to meet the tour guide at 1 p.m.
+Unfortunately, we lost about 50km so it was late when we arrived, and were more tired.
+“Can you imagine a bad road with red dirt and a lot of potholes?”, it was how I found the wrong road.

 Here is the route that you can go to Bu Gia Map National Park from Ho Chi Minh City by motorbike, or car:

-Sleeping Under The Stars and Waking Up in The Heaven!
+Sleeping Under The Stars and Waking Up in Heaven!

-From Bu Gia Map Town’s welcome gate to the entrance of the jungle, the road is under construction so the main vehicle that can be used here is motorbike.
-You can contact the tour guide to hire ones.
+From Bu Gia Map Town’s welcome gate to the entrance of the jungle, the road is under construction so the main vehicle that can be used here is a motorbike.
+You can contact the tour guide to hire one.

-2 hours trekking in the jungle is really excited to me.
-Although I have gone 290km by motorbike from Ho Chi Minh City to Bu Gia Map National Park, the tiredness can’t prevent me from the interest of camping beside the stream, sleeping under the stars, and waking up in a straight forest.
+2 hours of trekking in the jungle is really exciting to me.
+Although I have gone 290km by motorbike from Ho Chi Minh City to Bu Gia Map National Park, the tiredness can’t prevent me from the interested in camping beside the stream, sleeping under the stars, and waking up in a straight forest.

-Night at the jungle comes very soon.
-At 8 pm, without the light from my phone, I can’t see anything but the fire camp.
-That’s make my first time spending a night inside a forest more special.
-I found a place to lie down, looked at the sky filled with a lot of stars while listening to the song of the stream, then opened an e-book to read till my eyes got tired , and fell asleep.
+Night in the jungle comes very soon.
+At 8 p.m., without the light from my phone, I can’t see anything but the fire camp.
+That makes my first time spending a night inside a forest more special.
+I found a place to lie down, looked at the sky filled with a lot of stars while listening to the song of the stream, then opened an e-book to read till my eyes got tired, and fell asleep.

 The next morning was amazing.
-The jungle appeared like in the heaven.
-To elaborate, green trees, sound of the stream, fresh air, all the simple but very hard things that couldn’t find in the city, were surrounding me.
-It’s hard to describe the appearance of the forest in that morning, I will let the pictures do:
+The jungle appeared like heaven.
+To elaborate, green trees, the sound of the stream, fresh air, and all the simple but very hard things that couldn’t find in the city, were surrounding me.
+It’s hard to describe the appearance of the forest that morning, so I will let the pictures do:

 The Secret Waterfall

-As the team hit the camping point late the day before, and we need to get out the jungle in the early morning, no one take bath in the stream.
-Instead of that, the tour guide took us to a secret waterfall after 2 hours quite tired getting out the jungle.
-Fortunately, it seemed that our decision of not taking bath in the stream was right.
-Although the way to the waterfall is quite bad and sandy, it is ideal to swim in the waterfall after you crossed that very red-sandy road.
+As the team hit the camping point late the day before, and we needed to get out of the jungle in the early morning, no one took a bath in the stream.
+Instead of that, the tour guide took us to a secret waterfall after 2 hours quite tired getting out of the jungle.
+Fortunately, it seemed that our decision not to take a bath in the stream was right.
+Although the way to the waterfall is quite bad and sandy, it is ideal to swim in the waterfall after you cross that very red-sandy road.